guotong1988/guotong1988/README.md

 ---

-Do not forget the basic:
+Do Not Forget The Basic:

 1) Printing is the best debugging method.
 Re-scanning all the code is also important.